CUA51015 Diploma of Screen and Media (Specialist Make-up Services)

 - Respond to direction and feedback

-The Vocational Diploma of Screen and Media (Specialist Make-up Services) is only open to domestic students.
+The CUA51015 Diploma of Screen and Media (Specialist Make-up Services) is only open to domestic students.
 Domestic students are Australian citizens, Australian permanent residents and New Zealand citizens.

 NIDA will provide the greater part of resources and consumables required for the training.
 Students need to contribute $1,475 towards make-up, special FX and hair kits, which become the students’ personal property.